webprog25/finalproject-Steiner-David/README.txt

 - **Authentication: Sign in with Google**
   Used Googles Identity Services to handle user login.
   Followed the CS193x lecture guidance and imported the provided googleauth.js.
+  Used the styling guide for the button that was mentioned on the website.

 - **Data Visualization: Chart.js**
   Imported Chart.js from jsDelivr (import "https://cdn.jsdelivr.net/npm/chart.js@4/dist/chart.umd.min.js")